 1. REGULAR REQUIREMENTS.
-Unless excused or exempted, all physically fit male students are required to complete the Basic Course (six terms) Military Science as a prerequisite for graduation.
-These courses are numbered 101 to 206 inclusive.
-When once registered in Military Science, the courses in that department will be continued without interruption until the student is excused from further military training.
+Unless excused or exempted, all physically fit men students are required by the College to complete the first two years (six terms) of military training, known as the Basic Course, as a prerequisite for graduation.
+The Basic Military Course (first and second years) are numbered 101 to 206 inclusive.

+Transfer students will register for Military Science as soon as the course for which they are qualified is offered unless they have previously acquired 92 credits or a junior rating.
+When once registered in Military Science, the course in that department will be continued without interruption until the student is excused from further military training.